top of page

 When your child is diagnosed with autism, a million questions come to the surface and fear sets in.
 The discovery that they are high functioning comes as a relief—it may enable them to disguise their shortcomings.

-Or, it may create additional problems.
+Or it may create additional problems.

 Barely Visible is not a heroic tale of a champion parent.
 It’s a candid memoir of one mother’s struggle with the gray space between her son appearing one way on the surface, yet being quite different beneath it.
 Walking that fine line between when to say something and when to bite your tongue, hoping your child can handle life on his own, requires tremendous foresight and energy.
 How do you convince others to “cut your child some slack” when the kid they see looks like every other kid they know?
 How do you explain away behavior that, at face value, looks like the result of bad parenting?
 And how do you prevent others from discriminating against your child once you do disclose their disability?